Samuel Oschin Planetarium

 |Showtime||On Sale||Showtime||On Sale|

 |4:15 p.m.||3:30 p.m.||2:15 p.m.||1:30 p.m.|

 |5:15 p.m.||3:30 p.m.||3:15 p.m.||1:30 p.m.|

 |8:45 p.m.||7:00 p.m.||6:45 p.m.||6:00 p.m.|

 Tickets for each show are sold until 10 minutes before the start of that show, unless tickets have been sold out prior to that time.

 Management reserves the right to limit the number of tickets sold in a single transaction.

-FORMS OF PAYMENT: The Observatory accepts credit cards (VISA, MasterCard, and Discover only) or cash in payment for show tickets.
+FORMS OF PAYMENT: The Observatory accepts cash or credit cards (VISA, MasterCard, and Discover only) in payment for show tickets.
 We regret we are unable to accept personal, corporate, or organization checks (including those from public institutions).